 Stills from The Sun film, and Fischinger's Studie nr.
 5

 April 26, Bard College, NY: CVM's new program featuring the newly discovered John Cage films and rare Jordan Belson work.
 New Restorations and Discoveries from CVM, with newly preserved 35mm and 16mm prints.
 This screening is sponsored by The John Cage Trust and the Bard College Conservatory of Music, and introduced by curator/archivist Cindy Keefer and Laura Kuhn, Director, John Cage Trust.
 Program includes two newly preserved, "lost" John Cage/Richard Lippold Sun films, four rare Jordan Belson films (including LSD, Vortex presentation reel and the unfinished Quartet, c.
 1983), Oskar Fischinger's Ornament Sound, Spirals and Studie nr.
-5 (newly preserved 35mm print), Jud Yalkut's Turn, Turn, Turn, Charles Dockum's Mobilcolor Performance film and more.
+5 (the latter two in newly preserved 35mm prints), Jud Yalkut's Turn, Turn, Turn, Charles Dockum's Mobilcolor Performance film and more.
 This program previously screened at Hammer Museum LA/UCLA and Tate Modern, London (see below).
 "An evening of magnificent audio-visual pleasure and knowledge." - Film Historian and Professor David James.
-Ottaway Theatre (Bard campus), 7 pm, free admission.
+Ottaway Theatre (Bard campus).
 More about The Sun films by Cage and Lippold.
 Link to full title list, details and film descriptions.

 Laguna Beach CA, January 30: Book signing for new Fischinger book, and Oskar Fischinger talk, by CVM Director Cindy Keefer at Laguna Art Museum.